PX4/PX4-user_guide/en/sensor/optical_flow.md

 [PX4Flow](../sensor/px4flow.md) is an optical flow camera that works indoors and in low outdoor light conditions without the need for an illumination LED.
 It is one of the easiest and most established ways to calculate the optical flow.

+### ARK Flow

+[ARK Flow](../sensor/ark_flow.md) is a UAVCAN optical flow, distance sensor, and IMU that runs PX4 uavcannode.
+It has a PAW3902 optical flow sensor, Broadcom AFBR-S50LV85D 30 meter distance sensor, and BMI088 IMU.

 ### PMW3901-Based Sensors

 [PMW3901](../sensor/pmw3901.md) is an optical flow tracking sensor similar to what you would find in a computer mouse, but adapted to work between 80 mm and infinity.